 Items to Store

 - Baking soda: typically stores for a very long time (indefinitely), but it can be used for other things besides leavening.
 Be sure and check expiration dates.
+Another item that is best used when fresh.

 - Baking powder: typically stores 9-12 months.
 Be sure and check the expiration on the container.
 You can make your own baking powder by combining half a teaspoon of cream of tartar and quarter of a teaspoon of bicarbonate of soda, this equals the equivalent of one teaspoon of baking powder.
+I love to learn about and use subsititutes when necessary.

 - Instant milk: I buy #10 cans that store for 25 years under optimum temperatures.
 In other words, not my hot garage.
+I don’t use instant milk as a drink choice, although many families do.
+I just like having it around and often use it in place of fresh milk.

 - Honey: stores indefinitely.
 I tend to buy my honey in small 1/2 gallon or smaller containers so I can warm it with water to liquefy if it has hardened.
 Five-gallon buckets are hard for me to pry out chunks for use if they have crystallized.
+I also keep some small one pint containers in the fridge so I have honey available all the time.

 - White sugar: stores indefinitely.
 It may clump, but you can break up the clumps with a spoon or fork.